better-dem/better-dem.github.io/_posts/2017-05-31-Civics-Ed-Tools.md

 These tools have <b>power</b> and <i>flexibility</i>.
 Our full library of digital content is available for instructors to embed in their assignments, allowing them to build custom assignments on local, state, or national issues.
-Check out an example assignment <a href="https://www.demportal.org/apps/reading_assignment/participate/877159">here</a>.
+Check out an example assignment <a href="https://www.demportal.org/apps/reading_assignment/participate/877159">here</a>, and check out the video below for a demo of how to build your own assignment.

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/axDOavDkOQk" frameborder="0" allowfullscreen></iframe><br>